MrMicky-FR/FastBoard/README.md

 ## Custom number formatting

-For servers on Minecraft 1.20.3 and higher, FastBoard supports custom number formatting for scores.
+For servers on Minecraft 1.20.3 and above, FastBoard supports custom number formatting for scores.
-By default, the blank format is used, so no score is visible, but it's also possible to specify custom scores using `FastBoard#updateLine(line, text, scoreText)`, `FastBoard#updateLines(lines, scores)` and `FastBoard#updateScore(line, text)`.
+By default, it uses the blank format, so that no score is visible, but it's also possible to set custom scores using `FastBoard#updateLine(line, text, scoreText)`, `FastBoard#updateLines(lines, scores)` and `FastBoard#updateScore(line, text)`.

 Passing a `null` value as a score will result in a reset to the default blank formatting.